black-sheep-dev/harbour-sailhub/README.md

 ## Implemented Features
 - Basic Markdown rendering using ShowdownJS
+- Very basic notifications (using GitHub APIv3 but I am not happy with it at the moment)

 ## Implemented CRUD Features
 Function description: [*C*]reate, [*R*]read, [*U*]pdate, [*D*]elete, [*S*]earch